laberning/openrowingmonitor/docs/physics_openrowingmonitor.md

 #### Ordinary Least Squares (OLS)

 Ordinary Least Squares regression (see [[5]](#5)) and [[6]](#6)) produces results that are generally acceptable and the O(N) performance is well-suited for near-real-time calculations.
 When implemented in a datastream, the addition of a new datapoint is O(1), and the calculation of a slope also is O(1).
 When using a high-pass filter on the r<sup>2</sup> to disregard any unreliably approximated data, it can also be used to produce reliable results.
+See `engine/utils/OLSLinearSeries.js` for more information about the implementation.

 #### Theil–Sen estimator (Linear TS)